Is a behavior chart effective in modifying children’s undesirable behavior?

-So this simple token economy not only has questionable effect on improving learning, but it also creates a lot of social tension among children, especially the more sensitive ones.
+This simple token economy has a questionable effect on improving learning and creates a lot of social tension among children, especially the more sensitive ones.

-In school, taking points away on behavior chart for misbehavior can also amount to public shaming of the child in front of the whole class.
+In school, taking points away on a behavior chart for negative behavior can also amount to public shaming the child in front of the whole class.

 Alternatives To Behavior Charts

-So what should parents do if we cannot rely on these behavior tools to eliminate bad behavior?
+So, what should parents do if we cannot rely on these behavior tools to eliminate bad behavior?

 We can motivate kids the right way, or some refer to it as the hard way.

 Because it takes time, effort, and patience.

-It’s not immediate and so there is no instant gratifications for parents.
+It’s not immediate, and so there are no instant gratifications for parents.

-Aren’t patience and perseverance the two values we want our children to learn, too?
+Aren’t patience and perseverance the two values we want our children to learn?

 What better way to teach them than modeling through our patient and persistent teaching?

-It can be hard for some parents because it feels like some children are just too stubborn or strong-willed and refuse to learn to behave.
+It can be challenging for some parents because some children are too stubborn or strong-willed and refuse to learn to behave.

 But let’s take math for example.

 Third graders know how to do addition, subtraction, multiplication, and division, but do you expect them to know therefore how to do calculus?

-It takes time, practice and continuous learning to master deeper math skills.
+It takes time, practice, and continuous learning to master harder math skills.

 Just because they know basic math operations does not mean they can master calculus right away.

 It’s the same with child behavior.

-Just because children can understand most of our words and can comply with some of our requests, it doesn’t mean they can master all their impulse control and understand the meaning behind all behavior expectations.
+Just because children can understand most of our words and comply with some of our requests, it doesn’t mean they can master all their impulse control and understand the meaning behind all behavior expectations.

-In fact, the decision making part of their brains doesn’t finish developing until mid-twenties.
+The decision-making part of their brains doesn’t finish developing until their mid-twenties.

-So, it is quite unreasonable to expect they can behave perfectly at age 10!
+So, it is pretty unreasonable to expect they can behave perfectly at age 10!

 Here are several proven strategies to teach children how to behave without the drawbacks of bribing or punishing.

-Explain the two important principles on why we should behave or do chores.
+Explain the two important principles of why we should behave or do chores.